Corgam/SS23_ADSP_TCF/README.md

 Notes:

-- Frontend is hosted at `localhost:8080`
-- Backend Public API (ExpressJS) server is hosted at `localhost:40000`, with Swagger end-points documentation accessible at `localhost:40000/docs`.
+- BE is located at `localhost:40000` with Swagger Docs at `localhost:40000/docs`
-- All other microservices (thus their containers) should not be accessible outside the main Public API service.
+- FE is located at `localhost:8080`
+- MongoDB is located at `localhost:27017` inside a Docker Container
+- Python Microservice is located at `localhost:50000`

 ## Developer Deployment (reduced-Docker)